Mkranj/bajScraper/README.md

 * --json_folder: Folder in which to save received JSON files.
 * --meta_file: JSON file to store metadata.
 * --max_jitter: Maximum number of seconds to offset fetching.

+## In Docker
+Create an image using
+`docker build --tag "mkranj/bajscrape" .`

+Run this command to run the script inside a container, and retrieve the collected JSON to desired folder:
+`docker run --rm -v "$(pwd)/scraped_json:/JSON" mkranj/bajscrape`

+This will create a JSON file in the scraped_json folder each time the command is run.